sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 Likewise, each step in the model management phase is also iterative as you explore and discover different combinations of algorithms, hyperparameters and data features during model building.
 In the last step, the winning model is documented using a model card.
 We go into these details in later chapters.

 In the deployment management phase, first you design how you plan to run your inference service and then deploy.
-After post deployment feedback (such as production machine workload), you may go back and redesign the inference service.
+Post deployment feedback (such as production machine workload), you may go back and redesign the inference service.
 Then depending on the outcome of production deployment tests, you may again redesign (and maybe redeploy) the inference service.
 And based on the performance and model monitoring, there may be redesign and/or production redeployment.

 ##  What is AIOps